The Small Revelations of Casca

 The college will renovate the residential floors of Rebekah Scott Hall and transform the ground level into a state of-the-art enrollment suite for recruiting students.
 An essential part of this transformation is the consolidation of key student services under one roof.
 This will provide convenience and easier access for prospective as well as current students.

-The renovation of Campbell Hall will create an innovative “living-learning” community with academic programs and high-tech classrooms on the first two floors and the college’s first suite-style residences on the upper two floors.
-This plan will allow Campbell to house up to 96 students, an important consideration given Agnes Scott’s goal to increase enrollment.
+The renovation of Campbell Hall has created an innovative, LEED Gold certified, “living-learning” community with academic programs and high-tech classrooms on the first two floors and the college’s first suite-style residences on the upper two floors.
+This plan has allowed Campbell to house up to 96 students, an important consideration given Agnes Scott’s goal to increase enrollment.

 Creative Arts Facilities